SCREENING: 04 May 2018 at 19:00

 Dir.
 Johanna St Michaels, Sweden/UK, 2017, 85 mins

 Follow the Facebook Event for updates

-Matt Johnson of the English band THE THE, known for his intensely personal and political songs, has remained silent as a singer-songwriter for the last 15 years.
+Matt Johnson of post-punk band THE THE, known for his intensely personal and political songs, has remained silent as a singer-songwriter for the last 15 years.
 Conflicted by creative inertia, he has observed from the sidelines as corporate state propaganda has swamped the cultural airwaves.

 To try and purge his feelings of disenchantment—and to attempt to relocate his mojo and muse—Johnson decides to challenge the narrow media consensus through his own radio broadcast.
 A long-term listener of shortwave radio, he launches Radio Cineola, his conceptual version of this romantic medium, via a live midday to midnight marathon.
 The show includes not only live music and poetry, but also interviews and discussion about where local, national and international democracy now stands in the 21st century.
 The guests range from geo-political analysts to local activists, from students of mind control to semiotics experts, from teachers to healers.
 A promise to the director of the documentary, his ex-partner Johanna St Michaels, to write a new song for the broadcast stirs up old demons of inertia and bereavement.

 Doc’n Roll Film Festival is supported by the BFI using funds from the National Lottery to grow audience appetite and enjoyment for a wide range of independent British and international films.